jakecupani/INFM603/README.md

 Ready for liftoff?
 T minus three, two, one: Blast Off!

+## Planning and Design

+The project team met on a weekly basis via Zoom to discuss the website.
+Project team members also met on an ad-hoc basis via Zoom or Google Meet to discuss specific tasks.
+The project team communicated outside meetings using GroupMe.

 ## Implementation

 The website was created to be web browsers agnostic.
 The website was also created for use on both desktop/laptop computers and hand-held devices and considers the resolution and interactivity of its display.
 Lastly, the website was created for use on all operating systems.